shaniAmare/scPipe-ATAC/README.md

 scPipe-ATAC produces a feature-barcode count matrix that is essential for downstream analysis along with a user-friendly HTML report that summarises data quality.
 These results can be used as input for downstream analyses including normalization, visualization and statistical testing, through a *Single Cell Experiment* object.

 **The package is under active development.
 There can be a lot of bugs if you try to run this version.
 So please stay tuned here for a more complete version.
 Yet, you are very welcome to try and ask any questions or submit a pull request.
-I suggest using the approach in [process file](./process.R)**
+I suggest using the approach in _Getting started (minimal example)_**

-The plan is to integrate fully functional scPipe-ATAC functions with the exisiting scPipe package and allow routine maintanance to happen there.
+The plan is to integrate fully functional scPipe-ATAC functions with the existing scPipe package and allow routine maintenance to happen there.

 * [20/07/2020] scPipe-ATAC submitted as a poster to BioC2020 virtual conference
 * [12/07/2020] incorporate bedtools2 to generate feature matrix